 For your users to view your app, either they need to have a Power BI Pro license, too, or the app needs to be stored in a Power BI Premium capacity.
 Read What is Power BI Premium? for details.

 Let's say you've finalized a dashboard and a report in your own My Workspace or in an app workspace and you want some other people to have access to it.
 One way to get it to them is to share it.

 You need a Power BI Pro license to share your content, and those you share it with do too, or the content needs to be in a Premium capacity.
 When you share a dashboard or report, they can view it and interact with it, but can't edit it.
 They see the same data that you see in the dashboard and reports unless row-level security (RLS) is applied to the underlying dataset.
 The coworkers you share it with can share with their coworkers, if you allow them to.

 You can share with people outside your organization, too.
 They can view and interact with the dashboard too, but can't share it.

 More about sharing a dashboard from the Power BI service.

 In the Power BI mobile apps for iOS and Android devices, you can annotate a tile, report, or visual and then share it with anyone via email.

 You're sharing a snapshot of the tile, report, or visual, and your recipients see it exactly as it was when you sent the mail.
 The mail also contains a link to the dashboard or report.
-If they have a Power BI Pro license and you've shared the object with them already, they can open it.
-You can send snapshots of tiles to anyone not just colleagues in the same email domain.
+If they have a Power BI Pro license, or the content is in a Premium capacity, and you've shared the object with them already, they can open it.
+You can send snapshots of tiles to anyone not just coworkers in the same email domain.

 More about annotating and sharing tiles, reports, and visuals from the iOS and Android mobile apps.